eecs394-s17/myVillage/README.md

 ## Known Bugs and TODO
 [what are our known bugs and what are the future steps for building this project out]

+### BUGS
-BUG: Some Security Issues (see 'Security' section below)
+* Some Security Issues (see 'Security' section below)

-BUG: Tasks that have already happened still show up on the Villager's home page / settings page
+* Tasks that have already happened still show up on the Villager's home page / settings page (albeit with the proper date)

+### TO DOS
-TODO: some further type of authentication before another mother can join an already-existing village (right now it is too easy to get admin status)
+* Some further type of authentication before another mother can join an already-existing village (right now it is too easy to get admin status)

-TODO: Push notifications for new/taken tasks
+* Push notifications for new/taken tasks
+* Allow mother/admin to add tasks that cost money.
+Right now these are hard coded in HTML based on the generic template from the myVillage website.
+This can easily done by adding a new field to the form for adding task that asks whether the task costs money, and then routing these tasks to the Spend Money segment, similar to how it is done for Spend Time in home.html.
+* Have the payments page pre-load a specific dollar amount based on the item that was clicked.

-TODO: Answers to the questions on the FAQs page
+* Answers to the questions on the FAQs page

-TODO: Moments page can display significant events/moments that the Mother has had recently
+* Moments page can display significant events/moments that the Mother has had recently

-TODO: Users can be associated with multiple villagers
+* Users can be associated with multiple villagers
+* Integration with Google Calendar

 ## Viewing and editing code
 If you are new to coding, we'd recommend installing a text editor on your computer.
 Atom, Sublime Text 2, or TextWrangler all seem to work pretty well.
 This basically color codes different tags and lines of code based on the type of file you are editing, which makes it way easier to write new code.